 Marking your queen will be very helpful when you are just getting started.
 She can be hard to find at times.

-However, if you mark her hind quarters with a bright marker then you will know it is her.
+However, if you mark her hindquarters with a bright marker then you will know it is her.
 We learned this the hard way when we first started out.
 My husband couldn’t locate the queen, and we hadn’t marked her.

-So we just kept going through the hive, and he thought he saw her only to lose her.
+We just kept going through the hive, and he thought he saw her only to lose her.
 We lost the whole hive that year because as it turned out, he did have her and she fell on the ground.
 We have marked our queens every year since.
 This tool really helps with that process.